huaminghuangtw/My-Life-Rules/index.md

 When you think something nice about someone, tell them right away.
 Don’t hold any unexpressed love until the last day of your life.
 Leave a positive review.
 Leave a compliment for someone, no matter how small it is.
 [Make the coffee.](https://www.sahilbloom.com/newsletter/the-most-important-decision-of-your-life)

 Try to learn something from everyone around you.
 Every person has a unique story to tell and a valuable lesson to share.
-[Everyone is a geek about something.](https://sketchplanations.com/geek)
+[Everyone is a geek about something.](https://sketchplanations.com/geek) [The only normal people are the ones you don’t know very well.](https://brainyquote.com/quotes/alfred_adler_118995)

 Strive to empower everyone around you to be better.
 Minimize suffering caused to other people.
 Be conscious of other people’s feelings, facial expression, and body language.